k2view-academy/K2View-Academy/articles/16_deploy_fabric/03_offline_deploy.md

    ###### Example:

-   DEPLOY k2_ws WITH JAR '/home/k2view/AutoTests/Data/StudioProject/QA_AutoTests4/Implementation/LogicalUnits/k2_ws/ludb.jar' ZIP_FILE '/home/k2view/AutoTests/Data/StudioProject/QA_AutoTests4/Implementation/LogicalUnits/k2_ws/ludbXMLs.zip' WS_METHODS 'dbQueryOnAnyDB' NOSYNC true;
+   DEPLOY k2_ws WITH JAR '/home/k2view/AutoTests/Data/StudioProject/QA/Implementation/LogicalUnits/k2_ws/ludb.jar' ZIP_FILE '/home/k2view/AutoTests/Data/StudioProject/QA/Implementation/LogicalUnits/k2_ws/ludbXMLs.zip' WS_METHODS 'dbQueryOnAnyDB' NOSYNC true;

 #### Build and Deploy in One Step
-   To build the artifacts and the deployment together in one step from the server, run the buildAndDeployArtifacts.sh script  <!--add link to sub-section here-->.
+To build the artifacts and the deployment together in one step from the server, run the deployment script [buildAndDeployArtifacts.sh] (/articles/16_deploy_fabric/03_offline_deploy.md#deployment-scripts-syntax-and-options).

-   ##### Deployment Scripts Syntax and Options
+#### Deployment Scripts Syntax and Options
 The following table describes the syntax and the mandatory/optional parameters for calling the deployment scripts.
 The scripts are located under /**usr/local/k2view/fabric/scripts** in the Fabric Server.

    <table style="width: 900px;">
 <tbody>